 They teach PSE (personal and social education) which includes everything from health topics, sexual health, substance misuse to relationships.
 In S1 pupils are taught one period of PSE each week.
 Pupil Support Leaders also have a key role supporting course choices and careers advice for pupils as they progress through school.
 Later on they help pupils with college/university/job applications and provide references.
 Each pupil is allocated to a “house” at Trinity (Skye, Arran and Orkney) – each house is looked after by one (or job share) Pupil Support Leader and your child will stay in the same house throughout their time at high school.

 Pupil Support Leaders attend parents’ consultations like other subject teachers so acan be seen at that time.
 They are also happy to be contacted by parents regarding any concerns or information you think might be relevant for school to know about your child.
 The key message is get in touch if you need to.

 Support for Learning teachers help any pupil who has an issue affecting learning – this could include, for example, speaking English as an additional language (EAL), dyslexia, autism spectrum, ADHD, visual/hearing impairment.
 Pupils may have received additional support at primary and for these pupils there will be extensive joint planning and collaboration with primary school colleagues well before arrival at high school.
 Pupils may be offered an “enhanced” transition, such as getting to know teachers or the school environment in advance to help with settling in.

-The school hosts themed coffee mornings in conjunction with its cluster primaries, for parents and carers of children with additional support needs – the most recent event was on ICT Support for pupils with Additional Needs.
+The school occasionally hosts themed coffee mornings in conjunction with its cluster primaries, for parents and carers of children with additional support needs – for example on topics such as ICT Support for pupils with Additional Needs.
 Parents (subject to checks) can assist the Support for Learning work in the school by offering weekly help with ‘paired reading’ alongside pupils who would benefit from 1:1 support.